 For law firms hoping to maximize their marketing efforts, there is no better tactic than content marketing.
 Put simply, content is king.
-No modern marketing strategy can be effective without it but a content marketing strategy is only as good as its editorial calendar.
+No modern marketing strategy can be effective without it but a digital content marketing strategy is only as good as its content editorial calendar.
 And by an editorial calendar, we don’t mean dates and deadlines.
 We mean strategic organization and timeliness (and of course, deadlines...that’s a given).

 At its core, content marketing is all about building relationships, and you can do that with education, not over-the-top sales tactics.
 Ask yourself: How can your firm educate its audience?
 What expertise do you possess that can be shared with the general public to build trust and form a bond with them?

 Now that we’ve established the importance of good content let’s break this down even further.
 We’ve developed a step-by-step process for law firms to take the talent they already have in-house, organize it, and turn it into an effective marketing tool that can drive leads and clients.